jamietre/CsQuery/README.md

 ### Release Notes

+**API Change in Beta 3**: The NodeName method now returns its results in uppercase to be consistent with browser behavior.
+Formerly, results were returned in lowercase.
+Sorry for this late change; I realize this can easily break code in ways that the compiler cannot detect but this is important to be consistent with the browser DOM.
+There should be no more breaking changes before the final release.

 **API Change in Beta 2**: The `CsQuery.Server` object has been removed.
 Methods for loading a DOM from a http server have been replaced with static methods on `CQ` object (see "Creating a new DOM" below) to make them consistent with other DOM creation methods.
-The API will be stable until a major new release.

 ### Contents